Wild Geranium is an erect native perennial of the open woods, it reaches up to 2 feet in height.

 Above: The deeper purple veining is quite attractive.
 Ten stamens surround the green female ovary and pistil.

 Below: 1st photo - Stiff white hair is found on all stems and stalks including the flower stalks.
-2nd photo - A pair of the upper stem leaves where the lobes are usually 3.
+2nd photo - A pair of the upper stem bracts where the lobes are usually 3.

 Below: 1st photo - The hairy green seed capsules of the Wild Geranium.
 2nd photo - opening to show the seeds in mid July.
 Note the hairy outer wrapper.
 In both photos note the remains of the small bracts at the junction of the seed capsules.